 During Andersen’s lifetime, he was feted by royalty and acclaimed for having brought joy to children across Europe.
-His fairy tales have been translated into over 150 languages and continue to be published in millions of copies all over the world.
+His fairy tales have been translated into over 150 languages and continue to be published in millions of copies worldwide.

-Andersen was, according to many sources on the Internet and even scholarly books like Corinne Roth Smith’s Learning Disabilities: The Interaction of Learner, Task, and Setting (Boston: Allyn and Bacon, 1991), also dyslexic.
+According to many sources on the Internet and even scholarly books like Corinne Roth Smith’s Learning Disabilities: The Interaction of Learner, Task, and Setting (Boston: Allyn and Bacon, 1991), Andersen had dyslexia.

-As a young teenager, Andersen became quite well known in Odense as a reciter of drama and as a singer.
+As a young teenager, Andersen became quite well known in Odense as a drama reciter and singer.
 Although determined to become a national success on the stage, Hans failed miserably but made some influential friends in Copenhagen who got him into school to remedy his lack of proper education.

 In 1827 Collin arranged private tuition for Andersen, and he gained admission to Copenhagen University, where he completed his education.